Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: I. Introduction

-Textbooks tell us that nucleons are composed of $u$ and $d$ valence constituent quarks, but this cannot be the whole story because the gluons inherent in QCD must generate quark-anti-quark pairs.
+Textbooks tell us that nucleons are composed of $u$ and $d$ valence constituent quarks, but this cannot be the whole story because the gluons inherent in QCD must generate quark-antiquark pairs.
 Thus one is led to the question: Do the pairs arise only from perturbative evolution at high momentum scales, or do they have a non-perturbative origin?
 A definitive answer would provide great help in understanding the nature of confinement and also fundamental aspects of the nucleon-nucleon force.
 Perturbative QCD predicts a sea that is almost symmetric in light flavor.
 However, the discovery of the violation of the Gottfried sum rule told us that $\bar{d}$ quarks are favored over $\bar{u}$ quarks \cite{Amaudruz:1991at} .
 This highlighted the importance of the pion cloud of the nucleon~\cite{Thomas:1983fh,Henley:1990kw}.

 To truly understand the sea one needs to know more.
 Efforts to measure the ratio $\bar{d}/\bar{u}$ by the E866 collaboration \cite{Hawker:1998ty,Towell:2001nh} have been ongoing and continue with the SeaQuest experiment \cite{Aidala:2017ofy}.
-Theoretical treatments are reviewed in \cite{Speth:1996pz,Chang:2014jba}.
+Theory is reviewed in \cite{Speth:1996pz,Chang:2014jba}.

 The pionic contribution to the nucleon sea is of special interest.
 Understanding the pion and its interaction with and amongst nucleons is a necessary step in learning how QCD describes the existence of atomic nuclei.
-As a nearly massless excitation of the QCD vacuum with pseudoscalar quantum numbers, the pion is a harbinger of spontaneous symmetry breaking.
+As a nearly massless excitation of the QCD vacuum, the pion is a harbinger of spontaneous symmetry breaking.
 The pion is associated with large distance structure of the nucleon ~\cite{Theberge:1980ye,Thomas:1981vc,Theberge:1981mq} and its exchange between nucleons provides the longest ranged component of the strong force.
+The general field of chiral perturbation theory~\cite{Bernard:1992qa,Bernard:1995dp} is well-established.